Sleeping on an incline

 If your back pain has affected your mobility, getting into and out of bed can be more of a challenge than it should be.

-Electrical adjustable beds utilise innovative technology that can help to ease the transition from standing up to lying down – a movement which can be extremely difficult for people with back problems.
+Electric adjustable beds use innovative technology that can help to ease the transition from standing up to lying down – a movement which can be extremely difficult for people with back problems.
 With this added freedom, you can adjust, recline and raise your head to achieve your desired position, perfect for reading a book or watching TV.

-What are the best adjustable beds for bad backs?
+What are the best adjustable beds to buy for bad backs?

 The best adjustable beds for bad backs don’t just contour to your body – they also have built-in features to help relieve those aches and pains.
-Our adjustable beds come with the option to build our revolutionary cyclo-therapy massage technology directly into the bed frame.
+Our adjustable beds come with the option to build our industry-leading NHC Cyclo-Therapy® massage technology directly into the bed frame.

 With a choice of easy-to-use massage settings, at the touch of a button you can receive a soothing back massage in bed to help you drift off at night.
 Alternatively, you can choose a higher setting to ease aches and pains if you want to increase your pain threshold and improve mobility issues.